-I walked across the Place de la Concorde and into the Jardin des Tuileries on my way towards the museum.
-The gravel crunched satisfyingly under my feet.
-It was a cold but bright summer day.
+The gravel crunched satisfyingly under my feet as I walked through Le Jardin des Tuileries on my way towards the museum.
 My sense of anticipation grew as I saw the rather inconspicuous building come into view before me.
-I was about to do something I had neglected to do on previous visits to Paris; I was going to see Monet’s ‘Les Nymphéas’, or Water Lilies.
+I was about to do something I had neglected to do on previous visits to Paris; I was going to see Monet’s ‘Les Nymphéas’, or the Water Lilies.

 A great many people were taking photos and the more that I looked, the more I realised that I was in the minority as a simple viewer.
 A young woman walked from painting to painting, quickly snapping off photo after photo.
 A middle-aged man with a high-end DSLR took photos of every square metre of one of the canvases, creating what must have been gigabytes of data in the process.
 Couples and friends took turns posing in front of them and parents turned their lenses on exhausted children forcing smiles.
 Two girls struck elaborate poses in front of them, first resting on one hip, then looking over the shoulder.

 It is the sad fate of many famous artifacts that once they reach a certain level of celebrity, their particular qualities somehow become irrelevant.
 The Mona Lisa is surrounded every day by people too busy pushing and shoving each other out of the way in order to get a good shot to actually appreciate it for what it is.
 It must be placed behind thick plate-glass in order to ensure that its ‘fans’ do not destroy it.
 When a painting reaches celebrity status, it almost ceases to be a painting at all: overwhelmed by the aura of greatness, the audience metaphorically averts its gaze; it looks without seeing.